robderstadt/RocketPhone/README.md

 ## Prototype ##

-Here is the workgin prototype I built mounted to sled that will fit into the nose cone.
+Here is the working prototype I built mounted to sled that will fit into the nose cone.

 <img src="https://github.com/robderstadt/RocketPhone/blob/master/images/ebay.png"/>